m0iax/js8call_aprsmessaging_interface/README.md

 Written for Raspberry Pi Debian Buster, but sould work on other unix builds.
-I'll make a version for windows when I casn figure out the equivilent windows command to send the message Requires Python3 but may work on older versions.

-Install pre-requisites before running:
+I'll make a version for windows when I casn figure out the equivilent windows command to send the message Requires Python3 but may work on older versions Install pre-requisites before running:

 pip3 install psutil

+Ive added a desktop shortcut file in response top some questions.
+Download the file to your desktop, edit the file to the correct path to where you downloaded the aprs_ app to.
+Double click on the .desktop file and click on execute or execute in terminal.

+Enjoy!

+73
+Mark